mdthecool/docker-kuber/README.md

 If POD container dies all the containers of POD will die.
 K8 will start the POD container as well as all needed containers as well.

+# Smallest management entity in K8 is POD

+While doing horizantal scalaing should be done at POD level.